Pats, Brady's Bucs don't play at same time until Week 15

 New England Patriots fans won't have to choose whether to watch their team's games or those of longtime quarterback Tom Brady until late in the season.
 The Patriots and Brady's new team, the Tampa Bay Buccaneers, won't play at the same time until Week 15.
 New England visits the Miami Dolphins at 1 p.m.
 ET on that day (Dec.
 20), while the Buccaneers visit the Atlanta Falcons at the same time.

 "Putting together the 256-game schedule is very complex -- it's a riddle, wrapped in a mystery, inside an enigma," NFL spokesman Brian McCarthy told ESPN.
 "The minimal conflicts here are coincidental."
-The Buccaneers have an NFL high-tying five primetime games and nine nationally televised contests.
-The Patriots have four and eight, respectively.
+The Buccaneers and Patriots each have an NFL high-tying five primetime games, with both playing at night in Week 9.
+Tampa Bay hosts the New Orleans Saints on Sunday (Nov.
+8) and New England visits the Jets the following night.

 --Field Level Media